Top 10 Common 3D Print Issues with Pictures & How to Solve

 Preventive Tips:

-- Regular maintenance: Clean the nozzle periodically, especially after using different filament types.
+• Regular maintenance: Clean the nozzle periodically, especially after using different types of filament.

-By understanding the signs and employing these cleaning methods, you can maintain optimal printer performance and reduce downtime due to nozzle clogs.
+By understanding the signs and employing these cleaning methods, you can maintain optimal printer performance and minimize downtime caused by nozzle clogs.

 8. Ghosting or Ringing: Fixing Surface Wobbles and Echo Lines in 3D Prints